• Skip to main content

 I’ve been asked if we could do this again next week.
 But of course we can!

-You can find this activity, as well as 100 other activities for kids of all ages, in Holly Homer and Rachel Miller’s new book, now available through Amazon:
+You can find this activity, as well as 100 other activities for kids of all ages, in Holly Homer and Rachel Miller’s book, 101 Kids Activities.

 FREE CIRCLE TIME PLANNER!